ibm-cloud-docs/speech-to-text/audio-formats.md

 ## Data limits and compression
 {: #limits}

-The service accepts a maximum of 100 MB of audio data for transcription with a request.
-When you recognize long continuous audio streams or large files, take the following steps to ensure that your audio does not exceed the 100 MB limit:
+The service accepts a maximum of 100 MB of audio data for transcription with a synchronous HTTP or WebSocket request.
+When you recognize long continuous audio streams or large files, take the following steps to ensure that your audio does not exceed the 100 MB data limit:

 -   Use a sampling rate no greater than 16 kHz (for broadband models) or 8 kHz (for narrowband models), and use 16 bits per sample.
 The service converts audio recorded at a sampling rate that is higher than the target model (16 kHz or 8 kHz) to the rate of the model.
 So larger frequencies do not result in enhanced recognition accuracy, but they do increase the size of the audio stream.
 -   Encode your audio in a format that offers data compression.
-By encoding your data more efficiently, you can send far more audio without exceeding the 100 MB data limit.
+By encoding your data more efficiently, you can send far more audio without exceeding the 100 MB limit.
 Audio formats such as `audio/ogg` and `audio/mp3` significantly reduce the size of your audio stream.
 You can use these formats to send greater amounts of audio with a single request.

 If you compress the audio too severely with the `audio/ogg` format, you can lose some recognition accuracy.
 To be safe, retain a bit rate of at least 24 kbps for your audio.